nexus-raid-app/docs/docs/source/guides.rst

 Add the bot to your server
 ------------

-To use Nexus, you'll need to first invite the Nexus to your server.
+To use Nexus, you'll need to first invite the bot to your server.
 You can do so by clicking `here <https://discord.com/oauth2/authorize?client_id=761036478783422484&permissions=2013785169&scope=bot%20applications.commands>`_.
 Please note that all the permissions that you are asked to give to Nexus are required for the bot to work as expected.